jostrm/azure-rai-hax/environment-setup/readme.md

 ![Alt text](./images/sandbox-04.png)

+5) Start Azure Machine Learning Studio, and create a Compute Instance
+- Example name: ci-azure-rai-hax-001-a
+- SKU: **Standard_E4ds_v4**

+6) Go to NOTEBOOKS in Azure Machine Learning Studio, and CLONE the REPO: same as: [Option 2 - Bring-your-own-environment](#option-2---bring-your-own-environment)

 # TIP - CHANGE KEYBOARD LANGUAGE  - if you don't want English keyboard:

 - Optional: Change language for your keyvoard, to Swedish